sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 9. Customize the wp-admin path while logged in as an administrator

 == Changelog ==
+= 5.1.02 (30 Apr 2024) =
+Update - Security Check verifies the firewall against SQL & Script injection and weak usernames Update - Font-sizes and layouts
+Update - Add support to MyList theme
+Update - 7g & 8G firewall to match more WP actions and compatibility with more plugins

 = 5.1.01 (10 Apr 2024) =
 Update - Added the 8G Firewall filter
 Update - Added the required header security for Apache and Nginx